spigad/docker-tutorial/docs/dockerfile/instructions.md

 ### WORKDIR
 A very convenient way to define the working directory, it will be used with subsequent RUN, CMD, ENTRYPOINT, COPY and ADD instructions.
 You can specify WORKDIR multiple times in a Dockerfile.

-If the directory does not exists, Docker will create it for you.
+**If the directory does not exists, Docker will create it for you.**

 ### EXPOSE
-An important instruction to inform your users about the ports your application is listening on.
-EXPOSE will not publish the port, you need to use docker run -p... to do that when you start the container.
+An important instruction to inform your users about the ports your application is listening on. **EXPOSE will not publish the port**, you need to use docker run -p... to do that when you start the container.

 ### CMD and ENTRYPOINT
 CMD is the instruction to specify what component is to be run by your image with arguments in the following form: CMD [“executable”, “param1”, “param2”…].